balihoo/local-connect-client/README.md

 }
 ```

-###connection.getWebsiteMetrics()
+### connection.getWebsiteMetrics()
-This method will return a promise, that once resolved will contain a json object with website metrics for the current location's local website.
-In order for any data to be returned the current location must have a matching local website, or empty data will be returned.
+This method will return a promise, that once fulfilled will contain a json object with website metrics for the current
+location's local website.
+In order for any data to be returned the current location must have a matching local website,
+or empty data will be returned.

 Example json appears below:
 ```
 {